-Bangkok, Thailand’s pulsating capital, offers an exciting fusion of historical and contemporary attractions for backpackers.
+Bangkok, Thailand’s pulsating capital, offers backpackers an exciting fusion of historical and contemporary attractions.
 Highlights include the mesmerising Grand Palace and the sacred Wat Phra Kaew, vibrant street markets like Chatuchak for unique finds, and the famed backpackers’ haunt, Khaosan Road, for night-time partying and street food.

 Northwards, in Chiang Mai, immerse yourself in cultural experiences like traditional cooking classes and meditation retreats.
 Wander around the ancient temples of the Old City, or venture into the mountains for an awe-inspiring hike.